Xeni Gwetʼin First Nation

-The Xeni Gwetʼin First Nation is a First Nations government located in the southwestern Chilcotin District in the western Central Interior region of the Canadian province of British Columbia.
+Xeni Gwetʼin First Nation is a First Nations government located in the southwestern Chilcotin District in the western Central Interior region of the Canadian province of British Columbia.
 It is a member of the Tsilhqotʼin National Government.

 The Xeni Gwetʼin First Nation reserve community and offices are located at the wilderness community of Nemaia Valley, which lies between Chilko Lake and the Taseko Lakes.
 The First Nation was formerly called Nemaiah Valley First Nation.

 They speak the Tsilhqot'in language.

 Chief and councillors

 Roger William (chief, 1991-2008) was once again elected Chief on February 27, 2013 replacing Marilyn Baptiste, who served since 2010.
 William most recently served as Councillor with Xeni Gwetʼin.
 The vote was tallied at 133 to 94 William over Baptiste.
 Most observers regard this community as one of the best-managed in the area.

 Councillors include James Lulua Jr. and Stephanie Quilt.
 They are governed through a custom electoral system.